-The execution process of the Orcus RAT is simple and straightforward.
-This malware often disguises itself as some kind of cheat code or crack so it is mostly delivered to a system as an archive file with the compressed executable file inside.
-Since this trojan was written in C#, it often uses .NET infrastructure which is available in Windows.
-To compile the C# source code our sample started Visual C# compiler which, in turn, started the Resource File To COFF Object Conversion Utility.
+The execution process of the Orcus RAT is straightforward.
+This malware often disguises itself as a cheat code or crack, so it is mostly delivered to a system as an archive file with the compressed executable file inside.
+Since this trojan was written in C#, it often uses .NET infrastructure, available in Windows.
+To compile the C# source code, our sample started Visual C# compiler, which, in turn, started the Resource File To COFF Object Conversion Utility.
 After it was compiled, the executable file began its execution and malicious activity.
-Note that Orcus remote access tool does not always make its way into an infected system as described above.
+Note that Orcus remote access tool does not always make its way into an infected system, as described above.
 In some cases, it comes as a precompiled executable file which only needs a user to double click on it to start the execution.

 Orcus RAT malware distribution

 Orcus RAT commonly makes its way into target machines as a downloadable attachment in malicious spam emails.
 Campaigns are often highly targeted and aim at organizations rather than at individuals.

 Attackers use phishing and social engineering to trick victims into downloading an attachment or visiting a link that points to a server that holds the payload.
 In order to begin execution, Orcus does require user input.
 However, in most cases, it is unable to infect the system without user interaction.